 When weighing whether to make a process change or a capital investment to improve your facility’s environmental performance, be sure to consider the hidden costs and benefits.
 For instance, when considering opportunities to reduce waste generation, look beyond what you’ll save on waste treatment and disposal fees and consider the additional costs of wasted raw materials, off-spec products, labor costs, regulatory expenses, permit fees, and potential fines for violations.
 It’s not necessary to quantify all the costs down to the nearest penny.
 The goal is to identify the true costs of the environmental impact you are trying to address in order to broaden your decision making.

-For further information and resources, visit the U.S. Environmental Protection Agency’s Environmental Accounting Project, which encourages business to understand the full spectrum of their environmental costs and integrate these costs into decision making or download EMFACT, Energy and Materials Flow and Cost Tracker software, to help manage your facility's inputs, outputs and costs.
+For a whole facility perspective, download EMFACT, Energy and Materials Flow and Cost Tracker software, to help manage your facility's inputs, outputs and costs.

 The flip side of the hidden costs and impacts of waste generation is the hidden benefits resulting from actions taken to improve the environmental performance of your facility.
 A number of calculators are available to help demonstrate the positive outcomes of pollution prevention measures.
 Use these results to motivate your fellow employees to maintain good practices at your facility and to inspire further actions.

 Use this calculator to determine the reduction in specific air emissions resulting from energy conservation initiatives at your facility.
 Information can be entered for both electricity and natural gas use reductions.

 Use of LED and CFL Bulbs Energy and Cost Savings

 Use this calculator to determine energy, greenhouse gas emissions, and costs savings by converting to energy efficient LED (light emitting diode) and CFL (compact fluorescent) bulbs.